bahrmichael/point-in-time-scheduler/README.md

 # point-in-time-scheduler

-This repository holds public resources for the point in time scheduler. https://point-in-time-scheduler.com
+> Update: In November 2022 AWS has released the EventBridge Scheduler.
+It does what I expect from a serverless scheduler, and has a free tier of 14 million invocations per month.
+Therefore, I'm deprecating this project.

+This repository holds public resources for the point in time scheduler.
 The source code is not open source.

 ## Documentation